Tiger6201/discord-dm-log/README.md

 # discord-dm-log
-I'm fed up with people deleting their messages in dm so I made this bot to log all the messages you receive.
+I'm fed up with people deleting their messages in dm so I made this bot to log all the messages you receive.<br/>
+# How to install
+Video how to get your token : https://www.youtube.com/watch?v=zD5houIO6Zg<br/>
+put your token in the .env file<br/>
+npm install<br/>
+To run : npm run start<br/>